 - The Star Trek wiki Memory Alpha has a page compiling every time the franchise used the phrase here.

 - In The Detective and the Diplomat, Ponder Stibbons (not one of nature's runners) is having trouble keeping up with Sherlock Holmes (one of nature's runners).
 His reply when chided for this:

 Ponder Stibbons: Dammit, Holmes, I'm a wizard, not a runner!

-- The Ranma Abridged version of Doctor Tōfū can heal your wounds, unless they're costume-related.
+- Ranma ½: The Abridged Chronicles: This version of Doctor Tōfū can heal your wounds, unless they're costume-related.

 Dr. Tōfū: Ranma, I'm a doctor, not a tailor.